-Overview of the EF 40mm f/2.8 STM
+Canon EF 40mm f/2.8 STM Overview and Specifications

 This lens is one of Canon’s newer additions to the EF lineup of DSLR lenses.
-It was introduced in 2012, so it’s a fairly young lens as far as EF lenses go.
-It is among the smallest full-frame DSLR optics ever made.
+It was introduced in 2012.
+So it’s a fairly young lens as far as EF lenses go.
+It is among the smallest full frame DSLR optics ever made.

 Another advantage it has over the nifty fifty is better close-up performance.
 Even by default, it’s capable of slightly better magnification.
 But with extension tubes, the gap broadens.

-What’s in the Box?
+What’s In the Box?

 As a fairly cheap lens, its packaging is moderate.
 Besides the lens (with both caps provided) and the user manual, there’s nothing else in there.

-The ES-52 official lens hood is available separately, but I don’t recommend purchasing it for several reasons.
+The ES-52 official lens hood is available separately.
+But I don’t recommend purchasing it for several reasons.

 Who Is the EF 40mm f/2.8 STM For?

 But I don’t recommend this lens for crop sensor cameras.
-The 40mm focal length is not really convenient on a crop sensor, at least in my experience.
+The 40mm focal length is not very convenient on a crop sensor, at least in my experience.
 Choose the 24mm f/2.8 STM instead, which is the 40mm’s little sibling.

 Mount and Compatibility